At Lexer, we test our products and features on all browsers to make sure they work. We know you probably have a preferred browser - we do too!

 It’s been a bit of a roller-coaster for Firefox, since its release in 2002.
 It skyrocketed to it’s peak in early 2010, with around 32% of the market, before Chrome swooped in and took the lion’s share.
 However, it recently received a massive overhaul — it’s light on system resources so it’s super fast, and provides flexible support for extensions.
 It’s also great for privacy.

 Safari’s been around since 2003, and there are currently 1.3 billion Apple devices worldwide.
 Although Safari is Apple’s default browser, it’s only ever maxed out at just under 7% of the market.
 So it’s not the most popular browser, but we kinda like it.
 It’s clean and tidy (great for screen shots - check out the rest of Lexer Learn for examples), fast, and (as with all Apple products) easy to use, energy efficient, and secure.
-A lot of its features are similar across iPhone and web browsers, and handy tools help you save, find, and share across both.
+A lot of its features are similar across iPhone and web browsers, with handy tools that help you save, find, and share across both.
 For example, did you know that if you’re logged in to your Apple ID on two devices, you can copy something from one, and paste to the other?! #mind-blown

-- Chrome was only introduced in 2008, rocketed to the top of the market in 2012, and has remained there, with 63% using it as their preferred browser today.
+- Chrome was only introduced in 2008, rocketed to the top of the market in 2012, and has remained there with 63% using it as their preferred browser today.

-- Firefox has only ever captured a third of the market at it’s peak back in 2010, but today it’s still second favourite (after Chrome) - even with less than 10% using as their preferred browser.
+- Firefox has only ever captured a third of the market at its peak back in 2010, but today it’s still second favourite (after Chrome) - even with less than 10% using as their preferred browser.

 - Check out this video to see how browser usage has changed over time.